 demandlib – create demand profiles

-The demandlib library is not part of the oemof installation and can be used as an stand-alone application.
-It can be used to create time series knowing the annual demand.
+The demandlib library is not part of the oemof installation and can be used as a stand-alone application.
+It can be used to create time series given the annual demand.

 oemof.db – a toolbox to use postgresql databases

 The oemof.db extension is a toolbox to use databases with oemof.
 There are still parts the rely on the oemof postgis database.
 If you are interested to join the oemof database project please contact us.